stijnfrishert/libLSDJ/README.md

 # liblsdj

-[Little Sound DJ](http://littlesounddj.com) is wonderful tool that transforms your old gameboy into a music making machine.
+[Little Sound DJ](http://littlesounddj.com) is a wonderful tool that transforms your old gameboy into a music making machine.
 It has a thriving community of users that pushes their old hardware to its limits, in pursuit of new musical endeavours.
 It can however be cumbersome to manage songs and sounds outside of the gameboy.

-In this light *liblsdj* is being developed, a cross-platform and fast C utility library for interacting with the LSDJ save format (.sav), song files (.lsdsng) and more.
-The end goal is to deliver *liblsdj* with a suite of tools for working with everything LSDJ.
-Currently four such tools are included: *lsdsng-export*, *lsdsng-import*, *lsdj-mono* and *lsdj-wavetable-import*.
+In this light *LibLSDJ* was developed, a cross-platform and fast C utility library for interacting with the LSDJ save format (.sav), song files (.lsdsng) and more.
+The end goal is to deliver *LibLSDJ* with a suite of tools for working with everything LSDJ.
+Currently four such tools are included: *lsdsng-export*, *lsdsng-import*, *lsdj-mono* and *lsdj-wavetable-import*, and requests for other useful tools are very much welcomed.

+The core library of *LibLSDJ* was rewritten in v2.0.0 to be future-proof against changes in *LSDJ*.
+This means that the export and import tools should never corrupt your songs, even when *LSDJ* itself adds new features after the latest *LibLSDJ* update (until the compression algorithm itself changes).
+Functions for tooling purposes do need to be added, but that is only a small task.

+*LibLSDJ* comes with a test suite to guarantee it works with real-life save files.
+Whenever a new bug is found, a test is added to this suite to ensure we never run into it again.

-LibLSDJ is open source and freely available to anyone.
+The library and tools are open source and freely available to anyone.
 If you'd like to show your appreciation, please consider buying one of my [albums](https://4ntler.bandcamp.com) or donate money through [PayPal](https://paypal.me/4ntler).

 # Tools